 Check around you for other vehicles and pedestrians and move out of the way as quickly and safely as possible.
 Remember to help out other drivers who may have to give way to emergency vehicles and give them space when needed.

-VicRoads has produced a short video to help motorists understand how to safely give way to emergency vehicles which includes police, ambulance and fire vehicles.
+VicRoads has produced a short video to help motorists understand how to safely give way to emergency vehicles which includes police, ambulance and fire services.

 For more information see the Victorian Road Safety Road Rules 2009 rules 78 and 79.

-When entering a road from a car park, private property or a similar area, drivers must give to any pedestrians on the road they are entering, or those on the footpath or nature strip the driver must cross to enter the road.
+When entering a road from a car park, private property or a similar area, drivers must give way to any pedestrians on the road they are entering, or those on the footpath or nature strip the driver must cross to enter the road.
+This includes giving way to any bike riders on the footpath (such as children under 12).
 When entering areas like these from a road, drivers must also give way to pedestrians.
 For more information see the Victorian Road Safety Road Rules 2009 rules 74 and 75.